theoelsti/secret-santa-ng/README.md

 1. **Getting started**

-   - Log in to your group
+   - Log in to the dashboard
-   - Create your wishlist
-   - Set your preferences

-2. **Managing your wishlist**
+   - See the person you're offering to

+2. **Giving ideas for gifts**
+   - Select a participant, can be you 1 time
-   - Add gift ideas with links
+   - Enter the gift in the input
-   - Set priorities
-   - Add comments to guide your Secret Santa
+   - Send it !

 ![Gift List](images/gift-list.png)